profsam97/origin/README.md

 # Origin Trail Challenge
 ## Project requirements
 #### This project makes use of etherscan api and alchemy to view transactions and balance respectively
-so for the app to function properly we need to have the apikey for etherscan and projectid for alchemy
+so for the app to function properly, we need to have the apikey for etherscan and projectid for alchemy

 ### Env file